Custom Built for Northern Flight

 Three separate Vedettes were used to generate information for the museum’s replica.

 The first was Vedette, G-CASW, which had crashed into a mountain on Porcher Island in British Columbia while conducting a forest fire survey.
 The crew escaped the incident without injury, and their crash report led museum investigators to the site of the dilapidated wreck 70 years later.
-What remained of the wooden hull was lifted off the mountain by helicopter, and transported back to Winnipeg by rail for examination and preservation.
+What remained of the wooden hull was lifted off the mountain by helicopter, and transported back to Winnipeg for examination and preservation.

 The second was Vedette, CF-MAG, which was owned by the Manitoba Government Air Service.
 In 1937, the Air Service had already begun phasing out the aging Vedettes from the fleet and so when the engine failed–forcing the pilot to land in a swamp near Cormorant Lake in northern Manitoba–the Air Service decided to abandon and torch CF-MAG.
 This turned out to be a stroke of luck because the museum’s dive team–which found the wreck in 1975 and recovered much of the fuselage in 1977– discovered that charring from the fire had preserved many delicate wooden fragments of the wings and hull.